NickKohse/Dice/README.md

 ## Summary

+This is a simple dice game, similar to the one found in the original Witcher game.
+Written in Ruby.

 ## Ranking of the Hands
 - 1. Straight - five consecutive values (1,2,3,4,5 or 2,3,4,5,6)
 - 2. Five of a kind - all dice show the same value